lamberta/devkit-doc/api/event.md

 Chaining allows the loaded callback functions to run *after* another function is explicitly executed.
-Each call to `chain` returns a function that acts as a trigger, when every trigger is called, the callback functions execute.
+Each call to `chain` returns a function that acts as a trigger, and when every trigger is called, the callback functions execute.

 This can be used for managing the flow of asynchronous